mlflow/mlflow/CONTRIBUTING.rst

 Writing Python Tests
 ++++++++++++++++++++
-If your PR includes code that isn't currently covered by our tests (e.g. adding a new flavor, adding autolog support to a flavor, etc.), you should write tests that cover your new code.
+If your PR includes code that isn't currently covered by our tests (e.g. adding a new flavor, adding the autolog support to a flavor, etc.), you should write tests that cover your new code.
 Your tests should be added to the relevant file under ``tests``, or if there is no appropriate file, in a new file prefixed with ``test_`` so that ``pytest`` includes that file for testing.

-If your tests require usage of a tracking URI, the `pytest fixture <https://docs.pytest.org/en/3.2.1/fixture.html>`_ `tracking_uri_mock <https://github.com/mlflow/mlflow/blob/master/tests/conftest.py#L74>`_ is automatically set up for every tests.
+If your tests require the usage of a tracking URI, the `pytest fixture <https://docs.pytest.org/en/3.2.1/fixture.html>`_ `tracking_uri_mock <https://github.com/mlflow/mlflow/blob/master/tests/conftest.py#L74>`_ is automatically set up for every test.
 It sets up a mock tracking URI that will set itself up before your test runs and tear itself down after.

 By default, runs are logged under a local temporary directory that's unique to each test and torn down immediately after test execution.
 To disable this behavior, decorate your test function with ``@pytest.mark.notrackingurimock``